lys-devel/lys/docs/_sources/index.rst.txt

 - Extendable: Both CUI and GUI can be customized by users.
 - Open source: Free to use.
 You can confirm what is done in lys and change it.

+How *lys* differs from other similar softwares:

+- It employs Python (*numpy*/*dask*) as a backend.
+Variety of scientific computing libraries such as *scipy* can be used.
+This cannot be achieved by similar softwares such as *Igor Pro* and *Matlab*.
+- *lys* offers interactive GUIs, which lacks in the scientific Python ecosystems.
+- *lys* can treat massive multi-dimensional array more than hundreds of gigabites through *dask*.
+Coexistence of intuitive GUI and fast parallel calculation also lacks in other similar software/libraries.

 .. toctree::
    :maxdepth: 1